shretimag/eigen_portfolio/README.md

 ## 🧑‍💻 Author

-Made with ❤️ by Your Name
+Made with ❤️ by Shretima

 ---